 That said, you do not have to immerse yourself in all the features to enjoy Spotify.
 I am a perfect example of that because I just want to listen to the music and I really have no need for all the accoutrements.
 All I do is punch up a smooth jazz playlist and let it play through the Musica on my desk.
 I subscribe to the premium version mainly because I can do without the commercial interruptions.
 The sound quality is superb, as is the mix of songs, and I can skip over a song I do not like or easily change to a different playlist at any time.

 The preset feature is not limited just to Spotify, Internet radio, FM, Bluetooth, Aux and Optical in, and CD (Musica only).
 If you own the Como Audio Musica, you can save the other integrated premium music services (Amazon Music, Deezer, and Napster) to a preset key as well, provided you are a paying member of those services.
 The big difference there vs. Spotify is you cannot use the corresponding apps for those services, but instead log in via the interface on the Musica’s display and use the Musica’s remote or the Como Control app to control playback.
 Like Spotify, these services play at very high quality and require a lot of network bandwidth, so if you encounter buffering or other playback issues, please refer to the earlier “Buffer Zone” paragraph.

 As always, should you have any questions about using your Como Audio system as it relates to these services, or anything else for that matter, please drop us a line at firstname.lastname@example.org and we will be glad to help.
-We continue to read and answer all emails during the coronavirus shut down.
 A big virtual hug to those staying at home to help slow the spread of the pandemic.
-Until next month, please stay safe and healthy, and enjoy the (streaming) music.
+Until next month, please stay safe and healthy, and enjoy the (Spotify) music.